 - Before you reach out to any agencies, take time with your wider team to reflect on what’s driving this project, why your current brand or website isn’t working for you, and what you’re hoping a new one will do.
 It can be tempting to start listing out specific details like features on a new site, but trust us when we say it’s a better use of your time at this point to focus primarily, though not exclusively, on organizational goals—even if they’re vague.

-- When you’re reviewing proposals, be on the lookout for alignment with your expressed goals.
-In our opinion, it’s a great marker that an agency understands the broader context of the project.
+- When you’re reviewing proposals, look for alignment with your expressed goals.
+In our opinion, it’s a great marker that an agency understands the broader context of your project.

 Ingredient #2: Working Rhythms